 Session: Transition to MIDDLE SCHOOL—Best practices to support your child in the transition from elementary school to middle school, with a focus on the challenges common to autistic students

 Session: CURRICULUM 2.0

-Session: Spanish-language ELEMENTARY SERVICES (grades K-15) available to support students with autism who participate in the general education curriculum, as well as the elementary curriculum resources available to students with autism who are non-diploma bound
+Session: Spanish-language ELEMENTARY SERVICES (grades K-5) available to support students with autism who participate in the general education curriculum, as well as the elementary curriculum resources available to students with autism who are non-diploma bound

 Session: Spanish-language SECONDARY SERVICES (grades 6-12) available to support students with autism who participate in the general education curriculum, as well as the elementary curriculum resources available to students with autism who are non-diploma bound

 Thank you for sharing your concerns.
-Be sure to attend the forum on Tuesday evening, April 8, 6:30 p.m. at Earl B. Wood Middle School (14615 Bauer Dr., Rockville, MD 20853).
+Be sure to attend the forum on Wednesday evening, April 22, at 6:30 p.m. at Earle B. Wood Middle School (14615 Bauer Dr., Rockville, MD 20853).